intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 --- abstract

 The ability to change protocols depends on exercising the extension and version negotiation mechanisms that support change.
-Implementations that don't use these mechanisms on a regular basis can find it difficult and costly to deploy changes.
-This memo provides suggestions to maintain the value of evolutionary mechanisms.
-The focus is primarily the peer-to-peer application layer.
-Some lessons may be drawn elsewhere.
+This document explores how regular use of new protocol features can ensure that it remains possible to deploy changes to a protocol.
+Examples are given where lack of use caused changes to be more difficult or costly.

 --- middle